-Bulldogs reach final four
+Bulldogs reach Final Four

 With the victory, Redbank is now just one of four teams left standing in the state for the first time in its history.

-"It's special," Bulldog head coach Blane Gold said.
-"As a kid growing up and playing sports, I was fortunate at Franklin to see our basketball team win two state titles.
-I was in sixth grade for one 11th for the other, and to have the chance to play to go go Hershey, that's special...
-We get to say that we're playing to go to Hershey.
-That's something that I've always wanted to do, and hopefully it's something that the kids embrace this week."
+“It’s special,” Bulldog head coach Blane Gold said.
+“As a kid growing up and playing sports, I was fortunate at Franklin to see our basketball team win two state titles.
+I was in sixth grade for one, 11th for the other, and to have the chance to go play at Hershey, that’s special ...
+We get to say that we’re playing to go to Hershey.
+That’s something that I’ve always wanted to do, and hopefully it’s something that the kids embrace this week.”

-Friday night's contest against the Panthers was one to remember as snow fell lightly at times and heavily at others, but always continually regardless of how fat the flakes were.
+Friday night’s contest against the Panthers (9-4) was one to remember as snow fell lightly at times and heavily at others, but always continuous regardless of how fat the flakes were.

 And, running between and around those flakes was Bulldog running back Brenden “Boo” Shreckengost, who racked up 140 yards and a touchdown on 19 carries while also returning a kick for a TD.
 Plus, he did all of that after learning he would be the starter just hours before the game.

-Redbank knew they were in a dogfight from the get-go as Northern Bedford took the opening kickoff and sledded its way 53 yards through the snow on nine plays with quarterback Eion Snider carring in a four-yard keeper for the game's opening points.
-The point after made it 7-0 with 7:25 left in the first.
+Redbank (12-1) knew it was in a dogfight from the get-go as Northern Bedford took the opening kickoff and sledded its way 53 yards through the snow on nine plays with quarterback Eion Snider carring in a four-yard keeper for the game’s opening points.
+The point-after made it 7-0 with 7:25 left in the first.

 After struggling to get ahold of the pigskin in the slick conditions, Shreckengost managed to corral it at the Bulldog 20 before eluding defenders and breaking it outside and up the sideline for the 80-yard return.
 Tyson Adams tacked on the PAT to even the score at 7-all.